 - Any kind of ‘self-dealing’ is prohibited in such situations.
 This implies that the investor cannot use the property for their own personal use.
 Furthermore, they also can’t purchase, lease or sell the property from or to any person the IRS deems ‘disqualified’.
 These include spouses, children, parents, or any other family member.
 Any service provider of the IRA or any entity that owns more than 50% of the property is also ‘disqualified’.

 The income from the property that is deposited in the IRA account of an investor is not taxable.
 However, the tax benefits are only deferred until the investor makes any withdrawals.
 In the case of a Roth IRA, the investment gains accumulate tax-free in the account.

 The investor can withdraw the money from the account without paying any tax as well.
 Active investors can also buy, flip and sell the real estate asset without affecting the tax-free status of the IRA account.

 Nevertheless, if a retiree investor has past experience in buying, flipping, and selling rental real estate, IRA is the perfect choice for them.
 But novice investors may find IRA investments in real estate overwhelming and riskier with the lack of diversification and liquidity in such projects.

 - Solo 401(k)

 However, directly purchasing a real estate property requires the investors to be active with property and risk management.
-Furthermore, he/she should be acquainted with the legal and financial implications of borrowing against their retirement funds for real estate investment.
+Furthermore, they should be acquainted with the legal and financial implications of borrowing against retirement funds for real estate investment.